rasta-mouse/Watson/README.md

 ## Issues

 - I try to update Watson after every Patch Tuesday, but MS do sneak extra patches in for $reasons.
 For potential false positives, check the latest supersedence information in the Windows Update Catalog.
-If you still think there's an error, raise an Issue with the "Bug" label.
+If you still think there's an error, raise an Issue with the `Bug` label.

-- If there's a particular vulnerability that you want to see in Watson that's not already included, raise an Issue with the "Vulnerability Request" label and include the CVE number.
+- If there's a particular vulnerability that you want to see in Watson that's not already included, raise an Issue with the `Vulnerability Request` label and include the CVE number.

-- If you know of a good exploit for any of the vulnerbilities in Watson, raise an Issue with the "Exploit Suggestion" label.
+- If you know of a good exploit for any of the vulnerbilities in Watson, raise an Issue with the `Exploit Suggestion` label.